Medically reviewed by Drugs.com. Last updated on Sep 28, 2022.

-Morning sickness is nausea that occurs during pregnancy.
-The name is a misnomer, however, since morning sickness can strike at any time of the day or night.
+Morning sickness is feeling like throwing up, also called nausea, and throwing up, also called vomiting, that occurs during pregnancy.
+Despite its name, morning sickness can strike at any time of the day or night.

 When to see a doctor

-- You pass only a small amount of urine or it's dark in color
+- You produce no urine or only a little urine that's a dark color

 - You feel dizzy or faint when you stand up

 The cause of morning sickness is not known.
 Hormone changes might play a role.
 Rarely, a medical condition not related to pregnancy, such as thyroid or gallbladder disease, can cause serious nausea or vomiting.

 Morning sickness can affect anyone who's pregnant, but it might be more likely for those who:

 - Had nausea or vomiting from other causes before becoming pregnant, such as motion sickness or migraines

 - Had morning sickness during a prior pregnancy